The twist-cofinite topology on the mapping class group of a surface: A topology on groups with generating sets

-Therefore $U$ is closed by multiplication on the right by any element in $S$ or any inverse of an element in $S.$ The set $S$ being a generating set of $G,$ this means that $U=G.$ Then $\mathcal{O}_{G,S}^l$ is the trivial topology in this case. \end{proof}
+Therefore $U$ is closed under multiplication on the right by any element in $S$ or any inverse of an element in $S.$ As the set $S$ is a generating set of $G,$ this implies that that $U=G.$ Consequently $\mathcal{O}_{G,S}^l$ is the trivial topology in this case. \end{proof}

 The cyclically-cofinite topologies relative to a generating set are compatible with morphisms of groups, as the following proposition shows: